8gears/n8n-helm-chart/README.md

 # Override the full name of the deployment.
 When empty, the name will be "{release-name}-{chart-name}" or the value of nameOverride if specified
 fullnameOverride:

+# Additional labels to be added to all deployed resources by the chart
+additionalLabels: {}
+  # tags.datadoghq.com/env: "<ENV>"
+  # tags.datadoghq.com/service: "<SERVICE>"
+  # tags.datadoghq.com/version: "<VERSION>"

 # Add entries to a pod's /etc/hosts file, mapping custom IP addresses to hostnames.
 hostAliases: []
   #- ip: 8.8.8.8